- Our reach: where we work today

 - Enables inquisitiveness and exploration by each child, since the innate need for every human is to know - in place of mere memorization and rote learning

-- Respect: Respects the freedom of imagination and freedom of action in the child (कल्पनाशीलता, कर्मस्वतंत्रता)
+- Respect: Respects the freedom of imagination and freedom of action in the child allowing for their creative thinking & expressions (कल्पनाशीलता, कर्मस्वतंत्रता)

 2. Recognizes human relationship